iamsameershaik/legal-queue-copilot/docs/03_LIVE_DEMO_AND_VIDEO_LINKS.md

 > "Every redline in this tool requires human approval before it goes externally.
 The system doesn't approve contracts — it makes lawyers faster.
 That's the design intent."

 ---

-_Fill in the Netlify and Loom links before submission._